openlookeng/hetu-core/hetu-docs/en/connector/HBase.md

 Statement `show tables` can only display the tables that the user has established the associations with HBase data source.
 Because HBase does not provide an interface to retrieve metadata of tables.

 When a large amount of data is inserted into HBase using Openlk, the insertion success depends on the processing capability of the HBase server.
-If an error occurs during data insertion, advise to increase the related parameters of HBase server.
+If an error occurs during data insertion, you can increase the related parameters of HBase server.
+You are advised to use a third-party(Bulk) tool rather than openlk to export HBase data.

 vi hbase-site.xml
 ```